-We next analyse the 1998 situation when the S&P declined around 18% from mid-July to early September, another case of a short, sharp decline.
+We next analyse the 1998 situation when the S&P declined around 18% from mid-July to early September, another case of a short, sharp decline followed the debt crisis in Russia early of the year.
 In this case, as we see from the top panel of Figure 2, the TDA based indicator rises sharply to above 0.9 in the first two weeks of July from levels of around 0.3 in the previous four weeks and then continues to decline, remaining at around 0.3 from August until the end of the year.
 There is a sharp increase to 0.6 at the end of May, which could be interpreted as a short term false positive.
 The non TDA indicator as we see from the bottom panel of Figure 2, increases sharply at the beginning of June but remains at a very low level throughout July and then peaks at almost 1.0 at the end of August.
 Both of these peaks, particularly the second one could be regarded as false positives and the low levels of the indicator in July could certainly be regarded as a false negative.
 Thus for this particular financial crisis, it is clear that the non TDA based indicator is unable to detect the crash while the TDA based indicator does a much better job.

+[more paragraphs for HSI and FTSE here preceding the charts?]

 Hang Seng Index (with Feature Importance Analysis)